Europe’s 50 top transfer targets this summer, featuring Sergio Ramos and Mbappe

 He was outstanding at the centre of one of the meanest defences anywhere in the Big Five leagues, aided by the experienced figure of Jose Fonte beside him.
 Showed maturity beyond his years and is a very attractive proposition.

-Once touted as a potential replacement for Paul Pogba at Manchester United, he is a more defensive and more consistent presence than the World Cup winner.
+Once touted as a potential replacement for Paul Pogba, he is a more defensive and more consistent presence than the World Cup winner.

 Mauro Icardi (PSG)